-10.5.1.1 Design Decision Regarding Shared Data
+Design Decision Regarding Shared Data

-The advantage of declaring the data array as a local variable in the main program is that it makes it easier to analyze and maintain the code when there are fewer global variables and side effects.
+The advantage of declaring the data array as a static local variable in the main program is that code is easier to analyze and maintain when there are fewer global variables and potential side effects.
 Programs with functions that modify global variables are harder to analyze.
-On the other hand, making it a local in main and then having to add a pointer to that array in the thread data structure passed to each thread increases thread storage requirements and slows down the program.
+On the other hand, making it a static local in main and then having to add a pointer to that array in the thread data structure passed to each thread increases thread storage requirements and slows down the program.
 Each thread has an extra pointer in its stack when it executes, and each reference to the array requires two dereferences instead of one.
 Which is preferable?
 It depends what the overall project requirements are.
-If speed and memory are a concern, use a global and use good practices in documenting and accessing it.
+If speed and memory are a concern, use a global array and use good practices in documenting and accessing it.
 If not, use the static local.
+Of course if the array's size is not known statically, then it will be created dynamically and the threads will have to access it through a pointer in a thread structure.

-10.5.2 Thread Identification
+10.7.2 Thread Identification

-A thread can get its thread ID by calling pthread_self(), whose prototype is
+A thread can get its thread ID by calling pthread\self(), whose prototype is